We check out the new and improved Versa 2.

 I normally go out for a late-night run and Versa 2 can immediately track when I start running just in case I forget to log it.
 This smartwatch also has support for Alexa, hopefully, they bring in support for Google Assistant soon.

-Every purchase of a Versa 2 includes a free trial to Fitbit Premium.
+Every purchase of a Versa 2 includes a free 7-day trial to Fitbit Premium.
+However, if you’re purchasing a Fitbit Versa 2 Special Edition, you will be eligible for a 90-day free trial of Fitbit Premium.
 This is basically a service that gives you access to different workouts along with insights on your current fitness goal.
 You can even download this data to show to your doctor that can help give you better suggestions on how to stay fit.
 There are also challenges that should give you that extra push when you’re feeling lazy to complete your goal.
 A one-month subscription to Fitbit Premium will cost 40 AED per month, you can pay annually at 330 AED per year.

 Factoring in the cost of Fitbit Premium and the Versa 2, you’re looking at a price that’s still marginally cheaper than other fitness trackers and smartwatches.
 This is why the Fitbit Versa 2 comes highly recommended as one of our favorite smartwatches.